udhai-20/react_challenge_juspay/README.md

+**This project is a Scratch clone that allows users to drag and drop different actions into the middle section to create and run animations or sequences.**

 **1. Motion and Looks Blocks**

 **Motion Blocks**: These blocks are responsible for controlling the movement of sprites, such as moving forward, rotating, etc.